 2. SEO (Search Engine Optimization)

 You want people without any prior knowledge of your business to be able to find you by googling ‘real estate agent [your local area]’.
-Given that people are unlikely to look past the first few Google results, you need a builder with strong SEO support and/or apps to get you there.
+Given that 68% of online experiences start with a search engine, you want to be at the top of Google’s results pages, and you’ll need a builder with strong SEO support and/or apps to get you there.

 3. Lead capture and nurture